What is Black Affinity?

-- Provide students with opportunities for learning about development of their own multidimensional personal and social identities.
+- Provide deeper opportunities for engaged learning about development of their own multidimensional personal and social identities.

-- Connect residents with resources across campus that promote academic success and personal wellness centering the Black student experience.
+- Connect residents with campus resources across promoting academic success and personal wellness centering the Western Washington University Black student experience.

 What to Expect

-Residents in Black Affinity based housing are encouraged to participate in periodic community programming and dialogues intended to build community, promote learning, and support wellness centering the Black experience.
+Residents in Black Affinity Housing are encouraged to participate in periodic community programming and dialogues intended to build community, promote learning, and support wellness centering the Black experience.
 Staff will organize opportunities for residents to attend Black-centered events and general university programs as a group.
 Examples of programmatic opportunities include:

 Frequently Asked Questions

-Black Affinity Housing is located on the south bar of the fourth floor of the newly built Alma Clark Glass Hall.
-Alma Clark Glass Hall, opening in Fall 2021, is named after the first Black student to attend Western.
+Black Affinity Housing is located in Alma Clark Glass Hall.
+Alma Clark Glass Hall opened in Fall 2021 and is named after the first Black student to attend Western.

 Glass Hall is named after Alma Clark Glass, the first Black student to attend Western.
-As the building is constructed, Housing has had the rare opportunity to gather feedback on design, artwork, signage, and furniture derived from feedback of the Black Affinity Housing advisory board.
+As the building was constructed, Housing had the rare opportunity to gather feedback on design, artwork, signage, and furniture derived from feedback of the Black Affinity Housing advisory board.